justinfrevert/thumper/README.md

 4. Publish a new state/get a view call + perform the initial ceremony contribution In a *separate terminal*, ensure you have $COORDINATOR_ADDRESS set to the coordinator contract we deployed earlier(Step 4.), and cd to `/lib/risc0-ethereum/examples/ceremony_initiator`

+Using the first identity specifically, as it is the initator:
     ```bash
     cargo run --bin publisher -- \
         --chain-id=1337 \